vaiishali/CS-807-Final-Project/README.md

 To use the device, follow the given steps:

 * Upload the code to the device.
-* Wait for it to connect with local wifi.
+* Wait for it to connect with local WiFi.
-* Put the soil moisture sensor in the soil
+* Put the soil moisture sensor in the soil.
-* Go to webserver link to view the moisture level
+* Go to webserver link to view the moisture level.
-* refresh link to view updated results
+* Refresh link to view updated results.

 Team